Justin Jefferson Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Matchup vs. Green Bay

-- Against the Packers, Jefferson has averaged 73.7 receiving yards per game in his three career matchups, 16.8 fewer than his over/under for Sunday's game.
+- Jefferson has averaged 73.7 receiving yards per game in his three career matchups against the Packers, 17.8 fewer than his over/under for Sunday's game.

-- Jefferson has caught a touchdown pass versus the Packers once, and had multiple TDs in that game.
+- In three matchups with the Packers, Jefferson has had a touchdown catch once (including multiple scores in that game).

 Recent Performances